 Some students think that friction arises only when there is motion

-Furthermore, few students understand that the size of the friction force matches the externally applied force, up to a limit (for any given pair of surfaces).
+Additionally, few students understand that the size of the friction force matches the externally applied force, up to a limit (for any given pair of surfaces).

 The following worksheets may help to identify whether students hold this particular misconception.